As a start up entrepreneur, are you ever bothered about the costly online business mistakes that can ruin your chances of success as a business?

 You can’t be on all social media at the same time.
 Not only is it a bad idea, it is not productive.

-To get effective results from your social media, you need to find out the social media platform that has a lot of your potential clients.
+To get effective results from your social media marketing, you need to find out the social media platform that has a lot of your target clients.

-Then focus on targeting these ones.
-They are the kind of platforms that will most likely get you some leads and possibly real paying clients.
+Then focus your social media marketing such platforms.
+These are the kind of platforms that will most likely get you the leads and possibly real paying clients.

-Don’t get your self spread out focusing on all top social media platforms when it’s only one or two of those that are actually get you the result you need.
+Don’t get your self spread out, focusing on all top social media platforms when it’s only one or two of those that can actually get you the result you need.

 Thinking that everything that works for others would automatically work for you

 No matter how perfect it worked for another person, sometimes a strategy you read online may not work for you.